-According to a survey, the key reasons for shopping cart abandonment are additional costs, account creation requirements, complex checkout process, etc. The survey further highlights that the losses in revenue can tune-up to $260 billion in the absence of a streamlined checkout process.
+According to a survey, the key reasons for shopping cart abandonment are additional costs, account creation requirements, complex checkout processes, etc. The survey further highlights that the losses in revenue can tune up to $260 billion in the absence of a streamlined checkout process.
 Online businesses can heighten their conversion rate by around 35% by rationalizing the checkout process.

 Reason#1: Extra costs too high (shipping, tax, fees)

 At a staggering 53%, the foremost cause for abandoning the shopping cart is the additional costs involved in shopping viz. shipping charges, taxes, etc. Magento can’t moderate the shipping costs.
 But, the applicable shipping rates are not held back and are loaded automatically as soon as the customer enters the delivery details.
 On selecting a shipping rate, the total is updated to include the shipping charges.
 This transparency reduces the likelihood of abandonment of the cart notably.

 Reason#2: The site wanted me to create an account